-- 1. It is prescribed by a physician for a beneficiary with a medical condition that impairs ambulation; - 2.
+- 1. Prescribed by a physician for a beneficiary with a medical condition that impairs ambulation; - 2.
 Beneficiary has a potential for ambulation; and - 3.
 Beneficiary has a need for greater stability and security than can be provided by a cane or crutches.